PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 1. Printing Difficulty

 PLA is widely regarded as one of the easiest filaments to print with, making it ideal for beginners.
 It requires lower extrusion temperatures (190-220°C), does not need a heated bed, and is less sensitive to environmental factors such as temperature fluctuations and slicer settings.
 PETG, on the other hand, requires higher extrusion temperatures (220-260°C) and a heated bed (75-90°C).
-PETG is also prone to stringing, where excess material creates wispy plastic strands, which can negatively impact the visual appearance of prints.
-While PETG has a steeper learning curve, with proper settings, it prints well and offers good thermal stability.
+PETG is also prone to stringing, where excess material creates wispy plastic strands.

 2. Strength

 Is PETG stronger than PLA?
 PETG is not stronger than PLA in terms of tensile strength.
 PETG has better layer adhesion due to higher printing temperatures, making it less brittle and more resistant to impacts.
-It tends to bend rather than shatter under stress, which is a significant advantage in applications requiring durability.
+It tends to bend rather than shatter under stress.
 PLA, while having slightly higher tensile strength, is more brittle and prone to cracking or breaking under sudden forces.
 This makes PLA ideal for low-stress, decorative applications but unsuitable for functional parts that experience wear or impact.

 3. Resistance to Environmental Factors